BLIS Extension Recipes¶

 Examples:

-- See BlackboxLatencyModel in sim/latency/latency.go for a simple stateless model (alpha/beta regression)
+- See RooflineLatencyModel in sim/latency/latency.go for a simple stateless analytical model (FLOPs/bandwidth roofline)

-- See TrainedRooflineLatencyModel in sim/latency/trained_roofline.go for a data-driven model with roofline basis functions × learned corrections (zero-allocation hot path, 7% MAPE)
+- See TrainedPhysicsModel in sim/latency/trained_physics_model.go for a physics-informed model with roofline basis functions, learned corrections, and MoE-aware overhead modeling

 Adding New Batch Formation Strategies¶